Film Set Decorator

 Hi!
 I'm an italian set decorator for the photography industry.
 I work in this field since 2008.
 Now I'd like to try to work in the movie industry, especially in US.
 Do you have any suggestions for me?
 Thanks!

-Asked by Valentina almost 10 years ago
+Asked by Valentina over 10 years ago

 You already have a good start since you have been a set stylist for photoshoots - from personal experience I would have to say being a decorator for still shoots is MUCH more taxing than working on a feature film.
 You have more time to plan and I've found that the personalities you have to deal in film as opposed to photography are less aggravating.
 One of your main currencies in the film industry is who you know so I would suggest joining the SDSA and attending one of their monthly parties.
 You will be able to mingle with established decorators for film and television and make new connections.